 - Means more seats and less legroom so Sun Country can make more money.

 “every seat in the new cabin will include free in-seat power and streaming entertainment to your personal device, as well a full tray table, comfortable leg room, and recline”

 - Means although we've cut your legroom, you now get a USB charging port, and a “full tray table” (what luxury).

 “we will now offer three seat options: the option to choose an advanced seat assignment in a new standard seat, an extra legroom seat, or an elevated travel experience in a premium seat”

 - Means you now have the option to buy yourself out of an incredibly cramped seat with only 29″ of seat pitch.

 “There will be many changes over the next year, but we are taking care to ensure that each decision keeps you and your family’s travel needs top-of-mind.”

 - Means we need to at least appear to care, especially after leaving 300 of you in Mexico earlier this spring.

-The transition of Sun Country continues to roll on, much to the detriment of their once-loyal customer base.
+The transition of Sun Country continues to roll on, much to the detriment of its once-loyal customer base.
 While we understand Sun Country needs to increase profits for its investors, few of these changes will actually benefit customers.
-While Sun Country’s older aircraft were in need of a cabin refresh, these changes are not the answer many Sun Country fliers were looking for.
-Sun Country’s management has proven time and time again over the last few months that it’s profits over anything else.
+While Sun Country's older aircraft were in need of a cabin refresh, these changes are not the answer many Sun Country fliers were looking for.
+Sun Country's management has proven time and time again over the last few months that it's profits over anything else.